-This is important because it shapes the actions people take before and after watching online videos.
+This is important because it shapes the actions people take before and after watching online videos and learn to code from learn academy website.
 These are the actions you’ll be targeting with your YouTube ads and we’ll have more on this point shortly.

 YouTube ads have the lowest starting price